-In reality, the number is even higher, since the majority of people who work at company offices still bring some workload home.
-But you won’t hear many complaining – in fact, people report that they feel much more productive when they are away from office murmur and constant interruptions.
+In reality, the number is even higher.
+Since the majority of people who work at company offices still bring some workload home.
+But you won’t hear many complaints.
+In fact, people report that they feel much more productive when they are away from office murmur and constant interruptions.
 Managers as well support the claim that their workers deliver better results when they are allowed to work from home.

 Here are a few office design ideas from us, for both large and spatially-challenged rooms.

 Are you looking to run an entire business from home?
 Then we recommend organising the space that would be as functional as an office building.
 Certainly, you will be limited by the number of square meters, and that is why we propose positioning your home office furniture in such way that you get separate focus areas for different activities in one room.